fastnear/neardata-server/README.md

 - If the block doesn't exist it return `null`.
 - If the block is not produced yet, but close to the current finalized block, the server will wait for the block to be produced and return it.
+- The difference from NEAR Lake data is each block is served as a single JSON object, instead of the block and shards.
+  Another benefit, is we include the `tx_hash` for every receipt in the `receipt_execution_outcomes`.
+The `tx_hash` is the hash of the transaction that produced the receipt.

 Example: